LiveLike/livelike-docs/docs/Product Guide/core-concepts/chat-and-comment/chat-invitations.md

 ### Invite User to Chat Room:

-ou can allow the User to invite another user to a particular chat room that they are already a part of.
+You can allow the User to invite another user to a particular chat room that they are already a part of.
 You can call the `sendChatRoomInviteToUser` method which sends an invitation to the other user where the other user could decide either to `accept` or `reject` the invitation.

 > API Details 👇